myb-project/guide/README.md

 ## Sponsor this project

-If you like this project, want to say thank you and support us, please use:
+If you like this project, want to say thank and support its development:

 <a href="https://www.patreon.com/clonos"><img src="https://c5.patreon.com/external/logo/become_a_patron_button@2x.png" alt="Patreon donate button" /></a>